 Designing a home screen that enables users to quickly find answers to different types of data-related questions

-Linking different types of information displays into a cohesive system that enables users to quickly get answers as new data-related questions arise in their minds
+Linking different types of Dynamic Data Displays into a cohesive system that enables users to quickly get answers to new data-related questions as they arise in their minds

 Review of a typical, complete set of information displays based on the Beyond Dashboards framework

 The three types of Static Data Displays (brief overview only):

 Persuasion Displays for persuading a target audience to adopt a given point of view or course of action

 Explanation Displays for educating a target audience regarding a process, concept, organization, etc.